Projects

 πŸ“… 2024 – Ongoing

-The Arizona Department of Transportation (ADOT) is responsible for building, operating, and maintaining the roads and bridges of the state highway system; the primary source of funding comes from fuel taxes.
+The Arizona Department of Transportation (ADOT) is responsible for building, operating, and maintaining the state highway system’s roads and bridges; the primary source of funding is fuel taxes.
 What are the impacts of heavier and over-dimension/overweight (OD-OW) vehicles on Arizona’s transportation infrastructure compared to other vehicle classes?
 This research study will identify and document the current impact on Arizona’s roads and bridges by motor vehicles classified in the following three categories: passenger vehicles, commercial vehicles, and OD-OW vehicles.
 The study will determine the consumption costs (i.e., the costs to build, maintain, and repair the roads and bridges) for each vehicle category.

 Assessment of Asphalt Shear Rutting Test Method to Improve the Performance of ADOT Asphalt Mixes